Team capabilities

 For example, you might reply:

-“Thanks for your email.
-This looks like something that we can define and prioritize in the project management system.
+“This looks like something we can define and prioritize in the project management system.
 When do you need a solution in your hands?”

 The unexpected project conversation

 Often team members receive requests without their capacity being taken into consideration.
-Re-prioritizing tasks so that new work can fit is necessary, especially if their project list is already full.
+Re-prioritizing tasks so new work can fit is necessary, especially if their project list is already full.

 When a team is at capacity, you might reply:

-“That’s an interesting idea and it sounds like a big project.
+“You’ve delivered an interesting idea and it sounds like a big project.
 Will this take priority over what’s already in progress?
 Is there a definitive deadline for its delivery?”

 What can sound simple on the surface might involve dependencies with other organizations, require approvals or budgeting, or generally be quite a bit more involved than it seems.